 Getting a Flu Shot is Important

 While COVID-19 is still at the top of all our minds, another infectious respiratory illness lurks around the corner.
 Influenza, or flu, is beginning its season shortly and typically does not end until May.
-Alzein Pediatrics is here to explain why getting vaccinated against the flu is vital to protect your family’s health this fall, winter and spring.
+Alzein Pediatrics is here to explain why getting vaccinated against the flu is vital to protect your family’s health this fall, winter, and spring.
+Let’s take a look at the importance of getting a flu shot.

 Influenza and COVID-19 are caused by different viruses but their symptoms can be very similar.
 The flu can be mild with symptoms including: